ap9891/BFS-and-DFS-connected-component/README.md

 # Counting the number of Galaxies and more
 Project work

-used openCV and dfs and bfs connected components algorithm
+Used openCV and dfs and bfs connected components algorithm

 Tech Stack: C++, Python